Pittsburgh Cerebral Palsy Lawyer

 What Is Cerebral Palsy?

 Not all children suffer from cerebral palsy in the same way, as it can be mild to severe.
-There are four types of cerebral palsy, too.
-This includes:
+There are four types of cerebral palsy:

 • Spastic Cerebral Palsy: Spastic cerebral palsy is the most common form of the disease, impacting about 80 percent of those with cerebral palsy.
-Signs of spastic cerebral palsy include stiff muscle movement due to increased muscle tone.
-It can affect different body parts, such as the legs and arms on one or both sides.
-For some people with severe spastic quadriplegia, cerebral palsy, it impacts all limbs, the trunk, and the face.
+Signs of spastic cerebral palsy include stiff, jerky movements due to increased muscle tone.
+It can affect different body parts, such as the legs and arms, on one or both sides.
+For some people with severe spastic quadriplegia, cerebral palsy impacts all limbs, the trunk, and the face.

 • Dyskinetic Cerebral Palsy: Dyskinetic cerebral palsy causes uncontrollable movements that impact the hands, arms, feet, and legs.
-It can cause tight or loose muscle tone, changing over one day.
-It can also impact the face and tongue for some people, making swallowing and talking difficult.
+It can cause tight or loose muscle tone, changing over the course of the It can also impact the face and tongue for some people, making swallowing and talking difficult.

-• Ataxic Cerebral Palsy: Ataxic cerebral palsy impacts a person’s balance and coordination, making them unsteady when they walk or make quick movements.
+• Ataxic Cerebral Palsy: Ataxic cerebral palsy affects a person’s balance and coordination, making them unsteady when walking or making quick movements.

 • Mixed Cerebral Palsy: Some people experience more than one form of cerebral palsy.
 The most common is spastic-dyskinetic cerebral palsy.